 The Contractor shall keep all excavations for structures and pipelines clear of water from whatever source, so the works shall be constructed under dry conditions.

-The method of keeping the excavations clear of water, dewatering and the disposal of water, shall be subject to the approval of the .
+The method of keeping the excavations clear of water, dewatering and the disposal of water, shall be subject to the approval of the Project Manager.
 The Contractor shall provide all the equipment for pumping and shall ensure that sufficient stand-by plant shall be on site at all times to avoid any interruption in continuity of dewatering.

 For dewatering of the excavation one of the following techniques shall as examples be used: